 The actuarial valuation was based on a method to determine the actuarial value of assets (AVA) that dampens the volatility of the changes in the market value of assets (MVA) from year to year.
 This method phases in over a five-year period the investment gains or losses that the System has had in each of the previous four fiscal years.
-The AVA used in this valuation was \$114.7 million, while the MVA was \$115.9 million.
-The \$1.2 million difference between the MVA and the AVA is the deferred net investment gain that will be recognized in the next two biennial actuarial valuations.
+The AVA used in this valuation was \$125.37 million, while the MVA was \$125.23 million.
+The \$140,000 difference between the MVA and the AVA is the deferred net investment loss that will be recognized in the next two biennial actuarial valuations.

 The theory behind the AVA method is to allow time for annual investment gains and losses in the MVA to partially offset each other and thereby dampen the volatility associated with the progression of the MVA over time.
 In practice, the timing and amounts of investment gains and losses can result in irregular effects on the AVA in a given year.
 However, as intended, the pattern of the AVA is smoother over time than the pattern of the market value of assets, as seen on page 16.
+Board of Trustees Page 4 December 1, 2020